|

 material changes.

-For example, when a photon of light moves from position 1 to
+For example, when your being moves from point 1 to

 In this sense, the universe is timeless even though we use the word "spacetime"

 to describe it.
-The universe isn't 3D in space and 1D in time, but
+It isn't 3D in space and 1D in time, but

 rather 4D in space.

-describing physical systems but it may describe only how space
+describing physical systems but it may relate only to how space

 |